 The husk is a form of soluble prebiotic fiber harvested from Plantago ovata.
 Once mixed with water, it becomes very gelatinous and acts exactly like gluten – it’s glue!

-This is the perfect remedy for low carb baking because so many keto recipes don’t hold together.
-How many times have you baked something only to find that it crumbles apart as soon as you try to eat it?
+This is the perfect remedy for low-carb baking because so many keto recipes don’t hold together.
+How often have you baked something only to find that it crumbles apart as soon as you try to eat it?
 This can be so frustrating!

 I have many psyllium husk keto recipes.